jawhiteley/mu_card_dividers_resize/README.md

 This means that there are several places where things can go wrong: in R (step 1), in Markdown (step 2), or LaTeX (step 3).

-The R Markdown file uses a lot of custom LaTeX to achieve the desired result, which is to able to layout the pages dynamically, with no horizontal or vertical space between dividers.
-This may not always work on other systems, especially if you have different LaTeX parameters.
+The R Markdown file uses a lot of custom LaTeX to achieve the desired result, which is to layout the pages dynamically, fitting as many dividers as possible on a page, with no horizontal or vertical space between dividers.
+This may not always work on other systems, especially if you have different default LaTeX parameters.

 # To Do

 * Collect all the parameters in one place.
 * Make R script use parameters from the Rmarkdown file, meaning it could not be run independently.
 You can run individual R chunks from the Rmarkdown file, like a notebook, so this should still be functional.
 Maybe I'll add a block of necessary parameters in an `if` block so it won't run when source()d, but is still available if running it separately.
++ Make output file name based on input file name, to reduce the number of parameters, and make it easier to run on multiple input files?
++ Create a sub-folder for input files that be ignored by git.
+    + Allow the program to iterate over a list of input files (i.e., to combine Legion into the main X-Men file, or season 1 and X-Men, in a single pass).

 # License